raspberrypilearning/generic-python-while-true/en/step_1.md

         keep_looping = False
 ```

-This kind of loop is useful in situations where you want to repeat code until a specific event happens, for example in a menu where you want the program to continue working until someone types quit.
+This kind of loop is useful in situations where you want to repeat code until a specific event happens.
+For example, you may want a program to continue running until someone types something to tell it to quit.

-#### Loop based on a counter
+#### Loops based on a counter

 Sometimes while loops are written to repeat a specified number of times: